 During the COVID-19 pandemic, public health orders have limited the extent to which Victorians can gather together publicly to speak up on issues they care about.
 While Victoria’s Charter of Human Rights and Responsibilities protects protest rights, these rights may be lawfully limited in a state of emergency.
 Here are some answers to the frequently asked questions about protest rights during the pandemic.

 People’s ability to gather peacefully and speak out on matters that they care about is a fundamental aspect of democracy.

 Victoria’s Charter of Human Rights and Responsibilities sets out the basic rights, freedoms and responsibilities of all people in Victoria.
 There are a number of rights in the Charter that support the ability to protest and enable people to organise, gather peacefully, speak up on issues and march, rally or publicly demonstrate, including rights to:

 Can the human rights that support protest be limited?

 The rights to peaceful assembly, freedom of association and freedom of speech are critically important; however, they are not absolute.
 Even outside of the COVID-19 pandemic, the human rights that support protest are limited by other laws.

 - Freedom of speech is limited by laws prohibiting offensive language, misleading and deceptive conduct, and racial and religious vilification.

 - Peaceful assembly is limited by laws prohibiting violence, trespass and property damage.

-The Charter also allows for human rights to be limited, including protest rights, if the limitations are necessary, justified and proportionate (section 7(2) of the Charter).
+The Charter also allows for human rights, including protest rights, to be limited if the limitations are necessary, justified and proportionate (section 7(2) of the Charter).